qingqingqingli/CPP/wiki/module00.md

 ### encapsulation

-- In Object Oriented Programming, encapsulation is defined as binding together the data and the functions that manipulates them.
-Encapsulation also leads to data abstration or hiding
+- In Object Oriented Programming, encapsulation is defined as **binding together the data and the functions that manipulates them**.
+Encapsulation also leads to data abstraction or hiding

-- Encapsulation is a means, not an end.
+- **Encapsulation is a means, not an end**.
 Encapsulation is useful only because it yields other things in our software that we care about.
 In particular, it yields flexibility and robustness

 - Unencapsulated software is flexible, and as a result, it's not very robust.
 When the world changes, the software is unable to gracefully change with it